BurakCulha/interactive_computer_graphics/4/README.md

+## render to texture feature is used.

-## displays and transforms object using oop principles.
+## displays and transforms teapot object WITHOUT using oop principles.

 ## initializes opengl context via glfw.

-## loads obj using a simple custom obj loader.
+## loads teapot and plane obj using a simple custom obj loader.

-## and applies a texture to loaded object.
+## and applies a texture to loaded teapot object.

-## left mouse button rotates the object in camera frame.
+## left mouse button adjusts camera angles in world frame.

-## right mouse button translates object in camera frame.
+## right mouse button translates camera to the teapot object in world frame.

+## if ALT key is pressed right/left mouse buttons controls same parameters for rendering plane.

 ## zoom in and out via mouse wheel.

 ## uses imgui and glfw for interaction.

-## you can set shading parameters and lighting direction via imgui.
+## you can set the color of the plane, shading parameters and lighting direction for teapot object via imgui.